matter-in-motion/mm/docs/api.md

   __expose: true,

   hello: function(app) {
-    // this is binded to resource controller is avaliable
+    // this is bound to resource controller is available
-    // app is an instance of your app return {
+    // the app is an instance of your app return {
       title: 'World',
       description: 'Say hello to the world!',